 The development of fiber optic technology has brought about several technological advancements, the most notable of which is the ability to transfer information faster and in larger quantities than ever before.
 Instead of relying on phone lines or copper wiring, fiber optic technology allows users to send data through diodes using beams of light.
 This technology has also revolutionized laser cutting technology, as fiber optic cabling can produce a light beam 200% more effective than CO2 lasers.
 Besides increased power, fiber laser cutting boasts a variety of advantages over traditional cutting methods.
 Here are some of the top advantages of fiber laser cutting.

-Laser Cutting Process,
+Topics: Laser Cutting, Laser Cutting Process, Fiber Laser Cutting

 Are metal welding costs draining your fabrication project’s budget?
 It’s possible that your fabrication partner isn’t doing everything possible to optimize their welding processes and find ways to minimize your expenses.
 It’s a difficult balancing act.
 After all, the end product’s structure and safety is dependent on the strength of the welds.
 Any welding defects will result in additional costs for your business.
 Check in with your metal fabrication partner to find out if they offer any of the following welding solutions to drive down your project costs (without sacrificing quality).